BigThunderSR/adt-pulse-mqtt/README.md

 The pulse_login options are:

-- username: The ADT Pulse Portal Username
+- `username`: The ADT Pulse Portal Username
-- password: The ADT Pulse Portal Password
+- `password`: The ADT Pulse Portal Password
-- fingerprint: The fingerprint of trusted device authenticated with 2-factor authentication (see below)
+- `fingerprint`: The fingerprint of trusted device authenticated with 2-factor authentication (see below)

 ### 2-Factor Authentication